Marinkamay/NextL/README.md

 # NextL
-repository about next for test purpose
+Temporary repository about next for test purpose